KyleWiteck/KyleWiteck/README.md

 # Hey, I'm Kyle Witeck

-I'm a Senior Frontend Engineer with a focus on scalable UI architecture, strong developer experience, and clean, performant code.
-I specialize in React + TypeScript.
+I'm a Senior Frontend Engineer specializing in React and TypeScript, with a strong focus on scalable UI architecture, developer experience, and clean, performant code.
+I bring a product-minded approach to engineering, prioritizing user experience and business value in every decision.

-I focus on delivering high impact solutions that solve real problems, with an emphasis on maintainable code and efficient development practices.
-My approach is centered on building products that make sense and drive business value.
+My work centers on delivering high impact solutions that solve real problems, grounded in efficient development practices and maintainable code.
+I care deeply about building intuitive, accessible interfaces that make sense to users and support meaningful outcomes.

 ---